oupnkalr/oupnkalr/README.md

   Thoughts:

-  * HTML cyan (aqua) and cyan 180° are equal, but both do not resemble Open color cyan swatches, unlike HTML turquoise
+  * HTML cyan (aqua) and cyan 180° are equal, but do not resemble Open color cyan swatches, unlike HTML turquoise
   * **CYAN 3** is the nearest tint to HTML turquoise by contrast, therefore is chosen as the normal cyan color